Rating: ![]()

 There's only one notable flaw with this technique, and that's in a couple of shots where a character is shown walking away from the camera--instead of fading between a series of still frames of the character receding, the cel is "moved away" from the camera even though there's no animation on the feet.
 This ends up looking like they're frozen and just sliding away from the viewer--it would have been better to either keep the shots from the waist up and bob the cel up and down or just use frozen frames with no motion at all.

 The backgrounds are also a significant step up from the semi-abstract settings of the original OAV.
-Most of the shots keep the backgrounds out of focus or are closely cropped on the character art, so there's still something of a lack of space that I find mildly annoying, but it's not a significant issue.
+Most of the shots keep the backgrounds out of focus or are closely cropped on the character art, so there's still not much sense of space (something I find mildly annoying), but it's not a significant issue.
 I certainly have no complaints about the dreamlike backgrounds in the introduction, and the locations later are established clearly enough.
 There's also a very good sense of light and color corresponding to each location and the moods that go with them.

 The soundtrack, which uses themes from the original, is one of the production's strongest points.
 A combination of driving techno and more eerie pieces, it is a perfect complement to the look and feel.
 The sound design is also very good--echoes, footsteps, and all manner of effects are used very well to enhance the action sequences or moods.